abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 Using the above definitions we can say that the new state of the joint system $(X_1,X_2)$ will be the tensor product $|a\rangle \otimes |\pi_a\rangle$.
 Here the value of $X_1$ is $|a\rangle$ which we got from the measurement and the state of $X_2$ is $|\pi_a\rangle$.

-#### Reduced or Marginal state of X
+### How can we compute the probability values associated with just first system of the joint systems $(X_1,X_2)$?

-We have seen the reduced or marginal probability in the `equation-6`.
+We have seen that the reduced or marginal probability in the `equation-6`.
 How can we represent the reduced or marginal state just one(or proper subset) of the system.
 To understand this we can drop all the states associated to the $X_2$ in the $|\psi\rangle$(from `equation-1`) and simplify it.
 Now we will get the marginal state of $X_1$.
 This can be formally defined as follows,

 $$
 \begin{equation} \tag{11}